 Dr Chris and Dr Xand Investigate aims to empower teenagers to deal with the social issues affecting young people.
 This one-off special explains what it's like to experience mental health problems and gives practical advice on how to cope and seek help.
 Young people ask questions and share their experiences of depression, obsessive-compulsive disorder and eating disorders, while exploring how social media and body image can have a negative effect on our mental wellbeing.

 For three months producers Katie Goodman and Rachel Lucas and cameraman Mike Field were given access to Langley Green, an acute adult mental health hospital in Sussex.
 In Healing Minds the team follow the lives of staff and patients on the wards witnessing first-hand the challenges experienced by both those who work in the hospital and the people admitted there.

-Louis Theroux spent time in two specialist psychiatric units which treat mothers experiencing serious mental health problems whilst allowing them to live alongside their babies.
+Louis Theroux spent time in two specialist psychiatric units which treat mothers experiencing serious mental health problems while allowing them to live alongside their babies.
 On the wards he meets women experiencing depression, anxiety and psychosis, often triggered by birth or the strains of motherhood.
 Following patients and their families, Louis explores the immense challenge in caring for two people in the most vulnerable state of their lives.